Complete our first ever listener survey to let us know what you think about Talking Rubbish

 13. Is recycling flexible plastic worth the effort?

 Supermarkets are now collecting flexible plastic packaging, asking us to bag it up and return it.
 But with reports suggesting much of it ends up being burned, is our recycling effort going to waste?
-In this episode, we dive into …
+In this episode, we dive into why it's still worth recycling flexible plastic.
+Plus, we explore how …

 Listen to the Episode